kmageorge/m3u/README.md

   - Build a clean .m3u with channels + library items
   - Hosted playlist endpoint `/playlist.m3u` and EPG endpoint `/epg.xml`
   - Copy or download directly from the UI
+ - Playback
+   - Built-in web player (at `/player`) with Channels/Movies/Shows and a modal player
+   - Automatic ffmpeg HLS transcode fallback for broader codec support
 - Admin Settings (Danger Zone)
   - Delete All Channels (also clears imported playlists)
   - Delete All TV Shows